Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - Variables should be explicitly given a value, otherwise they may contain a random value that remained from the previous variable that was using the same memory space.
 - To avoid this problem, Java language assigns default values to data types.
 - __Instantiation__ is the process of explicitly assigning definitive value to a declared variable.

+## What is a deadlock in Java

+- A deadlock occurs when a thread enters a waiting state because a requested system resource is held by another waiting process, which in turn is waiting for another resource     held by another waiting process.